Morris Brown College Homecoming, October 6th-13th.

 “Our goal should be to live life in radical amazement . . . to be spiritual is to be amazed.”
 (Abraham Joshua Heschel)

-Expressing Appreciation is a form of worship.
+Expressing Appreciation is a form of worship, and the best way for moving ahead.
 In practicing it, more good will appear.
-We gathered at First Christian Church of Atlanta, to say “thank you” to many of our present major donors, and challenge them to share their good-will influence, leading us to others, who should be a part of our mission, but may not know it yet..
+We gathered at First Christian Church of Atlanta, (Disciples of Christ) to say “thank you” to many of our present major donors, and challenge them to share their good-will influence, leading us to others, who should be a part of our mission, but may not know it yet..

 The Temple Bombing (October 12th, 1958, 3:57 am) and Civil Rights Turning Points with the Atlanta Protestant Clergy: A Re-Visitation.